sam-io/loggly-graphtools/README.md

 Once loaded you can pipe output from a search into the perfstats command like so

-    search | perfStats json.ExecutionTime
+    search | perfstats json.ExecutionTime

-The parameter tells the perfStats command which property to plot on the graph.
+The parameter tells the perfstats command which property to plot on the graph.